huTurkie/frinkin2/replit.md

 ## Overview

-This is a full-stack web application for Firkin Pubs, a British pub chain.
-The application provides a modern, responsive website showcasing multiple pub locations, menus, events, and contact functionality.
+This is a full-stack web application for Firkin Pubs, a Toronto-based pub chain.
+The application provides a modern, responsive website showcasing multiple pub locations across Toronto and the GTA, menus, events, and contact functionality.
 It's built using a React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence through Drizzle ORM.

 ## System Architecture